 For such obligations that are not covered, a provision for termination payments is recognised under "Provisions" on the liabilities side of the balance sheet.
-This provision is equal to Crédit Agricole S.A.'s liabilities towards employees in service at financial year-end, governed by Crédit Agricole S.A.'s Collective Agreement that came into effect on 1 January 2005.
+This provision is equal to the Crédit Agricole Group's liabilities towards employees in service at financial year-end, governed by the Crédit Agricole Group's Collective Agreement that came into effect on 1 January 2005.

 A provision to cover the cost of early retirement commitments is also listed under Provisions.
-This provision covers the additional discounted cost of the various early retirement agreements signed by the Crédit Agricole S.A. entities under which employees of eligible age may take early retirement.
+This provision covers the additional discounted cost of the various early retirement agreements signed by the Crédit Agricole Group entities under which employees of eligible age may take early retirement.